Louisa May Alcott

 Alcott confessed in an 1883 interview: “I am more than half-persuaded that I am a man’s soul, put by some freak of nature into a woman’s body … because I have fallen in love in my life with so many pretty girls and never once the least bit with any man.”
 Perhaps unknowingly, the repressed nature of her sexuality helped her avoid the circumscribed path of marriage and motherhood, and allowed her to view the institution dispassionately.

-Alcott got to have a brief experience with motherhood, though she remained single all her life.
-Her youngest sister May, while training as an artist in Europe (subsidized by Alcott’s earnings), had married and had a daughter.
+May, the youngest Alcott sister, trained as an artist in Europe (subsidized by Alcott’s earnings).
+There she met a man, married, and had a daughter.
 She died within a year of giving birth.
 Alcott wanted to raise the child, and earned the father’s family’s consent do so.
 Adopted at the age of two, the little girl was her Aunt Louisa’s namesake (and nicknamed Lulu); from all accounts, the nine years they spent together before Alcott’s death were happy ones.

 More about Louisa May Alcott on this site